 Cedar Waxwings have grayish-brown colored bodies with small groups of bright red waxy deposits at the tips of their wing feathers.
 The tips of their tails are a bright yellow or orange color.
 There is a small crest of feathers on top of the head, and a black mask edged with white around the eyes.
 Males and females are similar in appearance.
 The belly of an adult is a pale yellow color.
-Juveniles lack this yellow coloring, have smaller crests atop their heads, and no red wing tips.
+Juveniles lack this yellow coloration, have smaller crests atop their heads, and no red wing tips.

 Cedar Waxwings measure 6-7 inches in length with a wingspan of 9-12 inches.
 They weigh about 1 ounce (28 g).